Update on Lynn Co. Drilling Activity

 Robert A Mack said:

-We were approached last year about section 97 NE/4 in Terry County but it fell through, My wife is a great grandaughter to MB Sawyer, and we have some wells in Yoakum County.
-If I were to visit friends out there what would I look for at the courthouse to see if we have other sections in Lynn and Terry Counties.
+We were approached last year about Section 97 NE/4 in Terry County but it fell through.
+My wife is a great granddaughter to MB Sawyer, and we have some wells in Yoakum County.
+If I were to visit friends out there what would I look for at the courthouse to see if we have other sections in Lynn and Terry Counties?
 I am still learning and want to help out the family as much as possible.

-I drove by the Shell location on May 27th the had about 30 frac tanks on loc, workover rig rigged down and the wellhead treed up, so looks like there flowing back to see wha they have.
+I drove by the Shell location on May 27th.
+They had about 30 frac tanks on location, workover rig rigged down, and the wellhead treed up, so looks like they’re flowing back to see what they have.

 Thanks, Steve - that’s encouraging!
 (I learned a lot looking up the terms you mentioned.)